BeatriceOltean/learngit/README.md

 ## Set your Azure account and subscription

 1. At command prompt login by typing the following command

     ```
     azure login
     ```
 That will provide in command line the web browser and the code to authenticate.

 2. If you have multiple Azure subscriptions, connecting to Azure will grant access to all subscriptions associated with your credentials.
-You can view the subscriptions, as well as which one is the default, using the command:
+You can view the subscriptions, as well as which one is the default, using the command
     ```
     azure account list
     ```